C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Four commands - honestly the middle two are the ones they need
+- Four commands - the middle two are most important ones
 - `--recurse-submodules` on clone is the habit worth forming
 - `update --init` is the rescue command for when they forgot
   - `--init --recursive` handles submodules inside submodules (does happen in model code)
-- Be explicit about the warning box: the build fails with a confusing "file not found" error, not with anything mentioning submodules
+- Be explicit about the warning box: Taken the ICON example, the build fails with a confusing "file not found" error, not with anything mentioning submodules
-  - Once they've seen this once they'll remember it forever
 - Also mention: `git status` inside a submodule shows a detached HEAD
   - Expected, not broken - the parent checked out a commit, not a branch
   - To make changes there, they have to check out a branch first